philcryer/quotes/README.md

 quotes
 ======

-TL;dr Because sometimes giggling at work is the best you can do.
+TL;DR Because sometimes giggling at work is the best you can do.